openstack/magnum/doc/source/dev/dev-quickstart.rst

 pip install will link to the location from where the source code was installed.

 Magnum uses heat to orchestrate.
-Heat reports COMPLETE_COMPLETE when it is done orchestrating.
-Do not create containeers, pods, services, or replication controllers before Heat finishes orchestrating the bay.
+Heat reports CREATE_COMPLETE when it is done orchestrating.
+Do not create containers, pods, services, or replication controllers before Heat finishes orchestrating the bay.
 They will likely not be created, causing Magnum to become confused.